OscarBennich/dnd-notes/Campaign - 'Chip and The Groundbounds'/Sessions/Session 50.md

 - "I do not seek destruction of the planet."
 - Mads: "What happened with [[Janet]]?"
 - Dragomir: "She walked into my lab at a bad time."
-- He didn't kill her but his experiments did...
+- He didn't kill her but his experiments did... (or so he argues at least)
 - Dragomir made a deal with [[Luella the Dawnstealer]] to get more information about [[Shadebarrow]].
 This is what lead to [[Mads]] becoming a Tiefling.
 - We continue to argue...
 - Dragomir: "I could have made you a goddess beside me." (to Mads)